Configure ZTNA with on-premises resources and a Windows virtual machine

 Result: If you see the following output, it means your installation was successful and Docker is ready:

-Set up the Remote Private Access gateway in Portnox Cloud
+Set up the ZTNA gateway in Portnox Cloud

-In this section, you will set up a Remote Private Access gateway in Portnox Cloud and run the Portnox Remote Private Access Docker container.
+In this section, you will set up a ZTNA remote private access gateway in Portnox Cloud, install Docker on your machine, and run the Portnox ZTNA remote private access Docker container.

-1. In the top menu of Portnox Cloud, select the Remote Private Access option.
-Then, on the Remote Private Access screen, click on the + Create button and select the Create gateway option.
+1. In the top menu of Portnox Cloud, select the Zero Trust Resources > Gateways option.
+Then, on the Gateways screen, click on the + Create gateway button.

-2. In the Gateway details step, enter a name for this gateway in the Gateway Name field, and in the Gateway Region field, select either US Node or EU Node.
-Then, click on the Create and view details button.
+2. On the Create gateway screen, enter a name for this gateway in the Gateway friendly name field, and in the Region field, select either EUS Node 1, EUS Node 2, or WEU Node 1.
+Then, click on the Create gateway and generate Docker commands button.

 3. In the Provision container step, click on the Copy command link under the displayed Docker command to copy the command to the clipboard.